 Why do they call it monkey bread?

 Because it's delectable to eat with your hands!
 Think back to 5th grade science when you learned about social grooming.
 You're essentially socially grooming this baked good.

 Is that appropriate this year?
 Not in 2020, but if you're just sharing with the family you should definitely pick away at this gooey masterpiece.

 There's a fine line in monkey bread and it's all about it the doneness.
 You want it soft and fluffy, but not undercooked.
 You also need to avoid overcooking it because you'll lose all that melty butter molasses coating.

-To tell if you’re monkey bread is done cooking, you can move a few pieces from the thickest part of the top of the pan to check for doneness.
-You can also insert a long toothpick into the center of the dough.
+To tell if you're monkey bread is done cooking, you can move a few pieces from the thickest part of the top of the pan to check for doneness.
+Or insert a long toothpick into the center of the dough.
 If it comes up sticky with uncooked dough, it needs more time.

 I've also found that bundt pan shape and thickness will affect cooking times.
 My Nordicware swirly bundt pan is thick and the shape makes for a bit longer of a cook time than my traditional bundt pan.

 Also, keep in mind the cooling time because the dough will cook just a bit more in the warm pan as it cools.

 Yes!
 That butter, molasses, sugar combo is hot and thin!
 As it cools it will thicken.
 You want to wait at least 15 minutes before flipping this bad boy over.

 I recommend flipping it over onto a plate or a parchment paper-lined plate before transferring to a stand if you want to serve it fancy.